Sustainable Food Future: Workshop Series on Ways to Boost Food Security While Reducing GHG Emissions

 Speakers and Presentations

-Day One – Tuesday October 19th
+Day Two – Tuesday October 19th

 Topic: WRI and the Gates Foundation Present: Technical Opportunities for a Sustainable Food Future: Part Two